 With 23 carries for 85 yards and two rushing scores, while adding one reception for 28 yards, Jacobs became the first player since RB LaDainian Tomlinson (2001) to tally two rushing TDs and 100 yards from scrimmage in his rookie debut.
 Jacobs also became the first player in franchise history to score two rushing TDs in his NFL debut.
-Since then, Jacobs has taken the NFL by storm, earning NFL Offensive Rookie of the Month in October, racking up five 100-yard performances while also breaking Marcus Allen's franchise rookie rushing record set in 1982 for total rushing yards and 100-yard contests and also became the 21st player in NFL history with 1,000 rushing yards through his first 12 career contests.
-Through Week 13, Jacobs has carried the ball for 49 first downs, seventhmost in the league this season and most among his rookie class.
-A look below shows Jacobs' rushing statistics 13 weeks into his rookie campaign.
+Since then, Jacobs has taken the NFL by storm. becoming the first rookie in franchise history to earn two NFL Offensive Rookie of the Month honors (October and November), while racking up five 100-yard performances and also breaking Marcus Allen's franchise rookie rushing record set in 1982 for total rushing yards and 100-yard contests.
+Jacobs also became the 21st player in NFL history with 1,000 rushing yards through his first 12 career contests.
+Through Week 14, Jacobs has carried the ball for 49 first downs, seventh-most in the league this season and most among his rookie class.
+A look below shows Jacobs' rushing statistics 14 weeks into his rookie campaign.

----- JOSH JACOBS' CAREER STATS -----
+---- JOSH JACOBS' ROOKIE STATS -----